-Keep and distribute minutes of committee meetings, handle committee correspondence, arrange and coordinate committee meetings and activities with the aid of the host location, and preside over meetings in the absence of the chairperson.
+Keep and distribute minutes of committee meetings, handle committee correspondence, arrange and coordinate committee meetings and activities with the aid of the host location.

 Agendas will be developed for each meeting based on input from the members, assignments from the chairperson, etc. Written notices of meetings and the agenda will be prepared and communicated to the CSAC members in advance of the meeting.